What causes the gums of the back molar teeth to swell and painfull?

 Because plaque tends to remain on the back teeth

-Because the back teeth are easy to apply strong force
+Because the back teeth are used to apply strong force

 Molars are said to exert as much force as their weight.
 As a result, the teeth are shaken and periodontal disease is likely to progress, and in the worst case, the teeth may crack.
 Also, if you have bruxism, the filling may come off or the ceramic may crack.